usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-2/Stakeholder and Customer Mapping.md

 Here’s a quick look at the six main stakeholder groups you might encounter in a digital services acquisition:

-* **Digital Services Acquisition Partnership:** Your core team—program, product, and procurement partners making it all work.
+* **Digital Services Acquisition Partnership:** Your core team; program, product, and procurement partners making it all work.
 * **Served Communities and Customers:** End users, citizens, and front-line staff.
 Their needs shape the solution.
 * **Acquisition Stakeholders:** Contracting officers, legal, policy advisors—those who help execute and manage the procurement.
 * **Partners, Suppliers, and Co-Creators:** Vendors and external collaborators who contribute ideas and expertise.